Menu

 You can opt for a simple life insurance policy and call it a day.
 However, you might want to purchase extra features to increase your cover.
 These extras often come with additional costs.

-For example, you might consider getting critical illness cover, which will give you a lump sum in the event of contracting a serious illness within the terms of the cover.
+For example, you might consider getting critical illness coverage, which will give you a lump sum if you contract a serious illness within the terms of the coverage.
 You may also want to add your child to your policy (children’s cover).

 Additionally, your premiums will be higher if you choose income protection insurance and other payment protection insurance options.
 These are not obligatory, so you can expect to pay extra money for such features.